 That intrusive voice of sanity is most disquieting, so one tends to move rather quickly, to shut it up. . . .
 One can say, "Oh, that's my sense of insecurity talking."
 One can label one's sanity as insanity. . . .
 Never stopping to realize that those self-doubts are the most honest, most sincere voice we can hear.
-(1987, p.
-2-3)
+(1982, pp. 2-3)

-And so after almost fifty some odd years of life, I am finally becoming comfortable with that voice and in the words of May, I am at last "going sane."
+And so after almost sixty-four years of life, I am finally becoming comfortable with that voice and in the words of May, I am at last "going sane."
 Yet the struggle to quiet that inner, doubting voice often intercepts.
 In fact, years ago, when I first attempted to write up a synopsis of this work for presentation, I meekly remarked to a trusted friend, "Do you think I should mention God in this or allude to the concept?"
 His remark awakened me.
-He simply stated, "Never be afraid to sing God's praises."
+He simply stated, "Never be afraid to sing God's praises." ("Singing his praises" was not my aim; I merely wanted to present the importance of paying attention to people's faith and belief systems in treatment.
+But still, his statement gave me great pause.)
 Growing up as an analytically minded art therapist, I had cowered and done anything but openly discuss the potential of mixing up God and/or the inclusion of spirituality with the healing process of therapy.
-Until now.
+Until then